1. Plan ahead for Notting Hill Carnival 2020

 You'll be on your feet all day, so comfort is key.
-Think closed-toe flats (flipflops will probably break and aren't the best for wading through rubbish at the end of the day).
+Think closed-toe flats and sturdy shoes to make the most of the festivities.
 But don't forget: it is carnival!
-Leave the pastels in the wardrobe and bring out the colour.
-Accessorise with flags, whistles, crazy hats... anything goes.
+Wear your most colourful clothes and bring out all the accessories, including flags, whistles and hats.

 3. Pack your carnival essentials

-Tissue in case the portaloo has run out?
+Tissues in case the portaloo has run out?
 Check.
-Wet wipes for your post-jerk chicken fingers?
+A bottle of water to hydrate after dancing?
 Check.
-Bottle of water to hydrate after wild dancing?
-Check.
-Carnival route map so you can avoid barricaded roads?
+A carnival route map to avoid closed roads?
 Check.
 Sunscreen and sunglasses for the suitably Caribbean-style sunshine?
 Check.
 Stress-free carnival: sorted.

 4. Take the kids

-Some people would baulk at taking the family to carnival, but plenty do and have a fantastic day.
-Our advice would be go early on Sunday, which is Family Day and when the children's groups parade – it's quieter and more relaxed than Monday.
-If possible, leave the pram at home but do have enough adults to carry each toddler through the crowds and when they get tired.
-Bring earplugs just in case.
+Let the little ones join in the fun during the annual Children's Day on Sunday.
+Arrive early to see the children's groups parade and take part in family-friendly activities – it's quieter and more relaxed than Monday.
+If possible, leave the pram at home, but do have enough adults to carry each toddler through the crowds if they get tired.
+You might also want to bring earplugs for children.

 5. Meet in advance

-Finding people at carnival can be a nightmare, with road closures and the streets full of partying people.
+Finding people at the carnival can be tricky with road closures and streets full of revellers.
 Try to meet your friends elsewhere and travel in together – and take your mobile phones, as you may get separated in the crowd or find yourself swept into the parade!

 6. Find a good spot

-If you want to get good photos of the parade and feel part of the action, location is everything.
-Stand by the judges' platform and you'll see the groups really pull out all the stops, but for a more informal, interactive vibe, bagsy a front-row spot along the main route.
-There are always lively sections and quieter spots so it is possible to find the right place for you.
+If you want to get good snaps of the parade and feel part of the action, location is everything.
+Stand by the judges' platform and you'll see the groups really pull out all the stops, but for a more informal vibe, secure a front-row spot along the main route.
+There are always plenty of lively sections and quieter places, so it is possible to find the right one for you.